 Goal 6: Clean water and sanitation

-Households in rural Vietnam specifically in Mekong delta region, who do not practice hand-washing as regularly.
+Households and schools in rural communities who do not practice hand-washing regularly.

 Trade Secret available for licensing to manufacturers.

 Users can obtain the product from HappyTap’s national distributors across Singapore, Bangladesh, Cambodia and Vietnam.
 Contact details are available on the manufacturer’s website.

 As of February 2014, 100 units were sold.